San religion: Trance

 To enter the spirit world, trance has to be initiated by a shaman through the hunting of a tutelary spirit or power animal.
 The eland often serves as power animal.
 The fat of the eland is used symbolically in many rituals including initiations and rites of passage.
 Other animals such as giraffe, kudu and hartebeest can also serve this function.

-One of the most important rituals in the San religion is the great dance, or the trance dance.
+One of the most important rituals in San religions is the great dance, or the trance dance.
 This dance typically takes a circular form, with women clapping and singing and men dancing rhythmically.
 Although there is no evidence that the Kalahari San use hallucinogens regularly, student shaman may use hallucinogens to go into trance for the first time.

 Psychologists have investigated hallucinations and altered states of consciousness in neuropsychology.
 They found that entoptic phenomena can occur through rhythmic dancing, music, sensory deprivation, hyperventilation, prolonged and intense concentration and migraines.
 The psychological approach explains rock art through three trance phases.
 In the first phase of trance an altered state of consciousness would come about.
 People would experience geometric shapes commonly known as entoptic phenomena.
 These would include zigzags, chevrons, dots, flecks, grids, vortices and U-shapes.
 These shapes can be found especially in rock engravings of Southern Africa.

 During the second phase of trance people try to make sense of the entoptic phenomena.
 They would elaborate the shape they had 'seen' until they had created something that looked familiar to them.
 Shamans experiencing the second phase of trance would incorporate the natural world into their entoptic phenomena, visualizing honeycombs or other familiar shapes.

 In the third phase a radical transformation occurs in mental imagery.
 The most noticeable change is that the shaman becomes part of the experience.
 Subjects under laboratory conditions have found that they experience sliding down a rotating tunnel, entering caves or holes in the ground.
 People in the third phase begin to lose their grip on reality and hallucinate monsters and animals of strong emotional content.
 In this phase, therianthropes in rock painting can be explained as heightened sensory awareness that gives one the feeling that they have undergone a physical transformation.

 A San trance dance featuring the San of Ghanzi, Botswana appeared in BBC Television's Around the World in 80 Faiths on 16 January 2009.